jstromsoe/reach-docs/docs/gps-post-processing.md

 ![image](img/post-processing/Post15.PNG)

 What could have happened if we did not use the exact position of the base, but just averaged single position?
 This is a close up of three turns, blue track has been processed without exact base position.
-You can see a deviation of several meters, that is not acceptable for any precise work.
+You can see a shift of several meters.

 ![image](img/post-processing/Post16.PNG)